 Which payment processor should you use depends on what you’re looking for.
 The most popular choices are PayPal, Square, Stripe, Authorize.Net, and Purchase Order.
 See the payment gateways comparison chart to find the perfect online payment solution for your needs.

 Available Payment Form Types

-Jotform covers a wide array of payment structures.
-In just minutes you can set up any one of the following payment options in your form.
+Jotform covers a wide array of payment structures that you can set up in just minutes.

 - Sell Products